cladellas/bashbullet/README.md

  Bashbullet would only display new messages after first run.
- To retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp Setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended.
+ To retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp Bashbullet will display ALL pushes across every device associated with the user.
- See config_example to set up target_filter to only display message sent to a certain device
+ See config_example to set up target_filter to only display message sent to selected devices

 ### Prerequisite
  node.js